mrgoroz/Selenium_playbook/README.md

 # Instructions
 1. Install ansible
+2. Change the Sel.yml file vars to your environment
+3. Change the test.py file to run your test
-2. Go to the folder where this project is and run: ansible-playbook sel.yml
+4. Go to the folder where this project is and run: ansible-playbook sel.yml